Brave Steps: A Child's Guide to Facing Fears

 Learning to challenge scary thoughts and take courageous action

 When something feels scary, it is natural to want to avoid it.
 But avoidance actually makes fears grow bigger over time.
-Gradually facing fears -- called exposure -- is one of the most effective ways to help children overcome anxiety (Kendall & Hedtke, 2006).
+Gradually facing fears -- called exposure -- is one of the most effective ways to help children overcome anxiety (Kendall & Hedtke, 2006), with recent meta-analyses confirming large, durable treatment effects for exposure-based interventions in youth (Whiteside et al., 2020).
 This guide walks through the steps of understanding fears, challenging worried thoughts, and taking brave action one small step at a time.

 Evidence-based strategies for calming your nervous system and managing anxious thoughts